sibytes/yetl-framework/README.md

 - Easy and fun to engineer pipelines
 - Can be used in spark everywhere (Spark PaaS, IaaS, baremetal, locally)
 - Bar landing the data into HDFS (prem or cloud) spark is all we need
-- Excellent metadata configuration and tools - fun, simple, full featured and minimal
+- Excellent metadata configuration and tools - fun, simple, full featured and minimal to use
 - No data loading anti-patterns resulting from poorly designed re-use and metadata
 - Can be called if desired seamlessly from any workflow tool integrating transparent lineage
 - Support batch and streaming